drmonkeyninja/sublime-text-generate-projects/readme.md

         ]
     }

-This will generate project files in `/Users/andy/projects` for all folders in `/Users/andy/Sites` except the @tools@ folder.
+This will generate project files in `/Users/andy/projects` for all folders in `/Users/andy/Sites` except the `tools` folder.

 Usage
 -----